Promoting conservation through daily acts of

 Research initiatives, whether developed directly through SFI or SFI Program Participants, advance our collective interests in clean water, biological diversity, climate change, forest health and sustainable forestry, making a real difference in practices implemented on the ground.

 In 2018, they reported 423 different conservation and research projects and directly invested nearly $50 million in research.
 Partnerships on reported projects engaged with over 600 unique organizations.

 SFI CONSERVATION IMPACT PROJECT

 SFI has initiated a specifically targeted research effort to evaluate, distill and convey the conservation-related attributes of SFI’s forest certification work.

-The SFI Conservation Impact project aims to quantify the conservation benefits of SFI’s work and then connection between: well-managed forests, sustainable supply chains important conservation outcomes.
+The SFI Conservation Impact project aims to quantify the conservation benefits of SFI’s work and the connection between well-managed forests, sustainable supply chains, and important conservation outcomes.
 This effort, will help conservationists understand the values associated with sustainable management, and provide assurance to stakeholders throughout the forest supply chain.

 SFI is supporting research to measure outcomes relative to water quality, biodiversity and species at risk, and climate change — ranging from carbon to forest health.
 Currently, eighteen projects are measuring everything from water quality to caribou habitat.
 Recent results from University of Georgia have proven the relationship between the SFI Fiber Sourcing Standard, and increased implementation of water quality practices in over 90% of Georgia.

 SFI provides leadership in the conservation community by playing a central role as convener for stakeholders up and down the supply chain, from producers, to government agencies, conservation organizations and brand owners.